andreterceiro/dio-mobile-meu-tudo--navigation-on-react-native/README.md

 Teacher explained that when we work with the concept of screens, App.tsx will be a heb, selecting a screen and a screen having the content.

-Please see the basic content of a screen:
+Please see the basic content of App.tsx:

 ![basic content of a screen](images/basic-content-of-a-screen.png)